Sell Land By Owner in 3 Steps With a FSBO Letter Campaign

 That’s it, you have your list of neighbors to mail to.
 Next, we move on to writing your letter before wrapping up by combining the neighbor list and letter.

 Keep it short and simple.
 It should fit on one page.
-The goal here is not to create an amazing sales pitch that will wow your neighbors.
+The goal is not to create an amazing sales pitch that will wow your neighbors.
 You just need to let them know that your parcel is for sale, make it easy for them to locate your parcel, tell them the price, and let them know how to contact you.

-If someone is interested in buying and you’ve priced it fairly, they will contact you almost no matter what you write in the letter.
+If someone is interested in buying and you’ve priced it reasonably, they will contact you almost no matter what you write in the letter.
 If someone is not interested in buying, there’s very little you can say in a letter to change their mind.

 Your letter needs to: